Ehsan-saradar/find-max-number/README.md

 ## Commands

-Client contains has the following 4 commands:
+Client has the following 4 commands:
 - `./client init`

      create public/private key pairs.
-You can specify encryption type by flag `-encryption` and home directory by `--home`
+You can specify encryption type by flag `--encryption` and home directory by `--home`

 -  `./client check`